Ahmet Tevfik Pasha

-Ahmet Tevfik Pasha (احمد توفیق پاشا; 11 February 1843 – 8 October 1936), later Ahmet Tevfik Okday after the Turkish Surname Law of 1934, was an Ottoman diplomat and statesman of Crimean Tatar origin.
+Ahmet Tevfik Pasha (احمد توفیق پاشا; 11 February 1845 – 8 October 1936), later Ahmet Tevfik Okday after the Turkish Surname Law of 1934, was an Ottoman diplomat and statesman of Crimean Tatar origin.
 He was the last grand vizier of the Ottoman Empire.

-Tevfik Pasha had the misfortune of his terms as Grand Vizier coinciding with disastrous moments in late Ottoman history; his first term with the deposition of Abdul Hamid II, the second term with the occupation of Istanbul after World War I, and the third term with the abolition of the Sultanate.
+Tevfik Pasha had the misfortune of all three of his terms as Grand Vizier coinciding with disastrous moments in late Ottoman history; his first term with the deposition of Abdul Hamid II, the second term with the occupation of Istanbul after World War I, and the third term with the abolition of the Sultanate.
 In addition to serving as Grand Vizier, Ahmet Tevfik was also a diplomat, a member of the Ottoman Senate, and long time Minister of Foreign Affairs.

 Early life

 Ahmet Tevfik was born on 11 February 1845 in Üsküdar, Istanbul.
 His father, Ferik Ismail Hakkı Pasha, was a Crimean Tatar descended from the Giray dynasty.
-He lost his mother Gülşinas Banu Hanım shortly after his birth.
+He lost his mother, Gülşinas Banu Hanım, shortly after his birth.
 His aunt took care of his education, allowing him to speak Persian, Arabic and French fluently.

 Ahmet Tevfik entered military service but left after becoming a junior officer, entering government bureaucracy training.
-He left the military at the age of 22 (He was a participant of the 1877-1878 Russo-Turkish War) and entered the Sublime Porte's Translation Office.
-After 1872, he held various foreign ministry posts.
+He left the military at the age of 22 -he was a participant of the 1877-1878 Russo-Turkish War- and entered the Sublime Porte's Translation Office.
+From 1872, he held various foreign ministry posts.
 After serving as an ambassador in Rome, Vienna, St. Petersburg, and Athens, in 1885 he served as the Ottoman chargé d'affaires and ambassador to Germany in Berlin for ten years.